Evscion/EncryptedHTTP/README.md

 # Contact

-For any problems please contact me on my discord - Ivosce#2910 or mail - ivoscev@gmail.com
+For any problems/difficulties please contact me on my mail - ivoscev@gmail.com or discord - Ivosce#2910